-Adjustability: You are tooless with both straps and both straps are super easy to adjust.
+Adjustability: You are toolless with both straps and both straps are super easy to adjust.
 You just flip it up and slide it to your desired spot.
-No screws or tooless shit going on here.
+No screws or toolless shit going on here.
 It also seems to hold well.

 Tip-Tail Response: We had nothing going on with the Slayblade but that is expected but the IPO did pretty well with the very easy to butter K2 Turbo Dream.
 Its pretty middle ground but you can get a little flex out of most boards that are willing to.